-The depression must be treated simultaneously as the addiction for patients to recover successfully.
+Depression must be treated simultaneously as an addiction for patients to recover successfully.
 With that said, it can be difficult to diagnose a mental health disorder.
-Often times, the mental health disorder will have similar symptoms to the SUD.
+Oftentimes, the mental health disorder will have similar symptoms to the SUD.

 How Is a Dual Diagnosis Treated?